Grilled Shrimp with Smoky Barbecue Rub

 I get two kinds of satisfaction from this practice.
 First, I feel comforted by the knowledge that my frozen friends are available at a moment’s notice.
 And then, when I actually put one of them to use, I feel as though someone has taken care of me.
 That I’ve done it myself is beside the point.

 Serving Suggestions: Without a doubt, my favorite accompaniment is black beans in almost any form.
 (Try Amazing Black Beans with a Sofrito.)
 Cole slaw would be another excellent choice.
-Interesting versions of each are coming soon to Recipe of the Week.

 Comments&Trackbacks